 Video’s powerful, but it can’t stand completely alone.
 Be sure to call attention to it right from the outset.

-You’ll want to mention your video in the message’s body copy as well.
+You’ll also want to mention your video in the message’s body copy.
 Be sure to include a brief intro in your email copy before dropping in your video thumbnail.
 Use this text to provide some context about what the video’s about so prospects know why they should watch.

 Think about where your video thumbnail belongs in your message too.
-Best practice is to write a line or two that’ll appear before and after your video.
+A best practice is to write a line or two that’ll appear before and after your video.

-If you’re looking for a jumping off point, SalesLoft analyzed more than 134 million emails to see what worked.
+SalesLoft analyzed more than 134 million emails to see what worked if you’re looking for a jumping-off point.
 They found that teams who place videos after the first 10% of email copy but before the halfway point see the biggest increase in replies.

-Every sales message should direct the prospect to take next steps and your video prospecting is no different.
+Every sales message should direct the prospect to take the next steps, and your video prospecting is no different.